 /OVERLAND (IN MY MIND)

-There has been a number of great EBM-influenced acts out of Australia over the past decade, and one of the earliest of this wave to make a splash elsewhere was FORCES, with this pummelling track that I’m fairly certain I first heard at one of the later iterations of ENDURANCE, a club that had a lot to do with the resurgence of EBM and industrial into the techno scene, at least in London.
+There has been a number of great EBM-influenced acts out of Australia over the past decade, and one of the earliest of this wave to make a splash elsewhere was FORCES, with this pummeling track that I’m fairly certain I first heard at one of the later iterations of ENDURANCE, a club that had a lot to do with the resurgence of EBM and industrial into the techno scene, at least in London.
 This track was a relentless powerhouse of EBM beats and monstrous synth hooks and was coupled with an outstanding, cyberpunk-influenced video that matched the mood perfectly.
 Not a prolific group – just a handful of singles and one mini-album – but frankly this song alone made sure of a place in EBM history, that’s for sure.

 The resurgence of Deftones that was led by the quite simply brilliant Diamond Eyes was one of the highlights of the past decade.
-It was an album that was lean, sharp and snappily-edited, with no wasted moments and some of the best songs that Deftones have ever recorded.
-Pick of the album for me was this ultra-short missive, where Chino Moreno hints at control and dominance amid a choppy, rolling rhythm, and just when you think it is all angular riffs, just wait for the chorus, as it suddenly soars to another level entirely, Moreno hitting melodic heights he’s not hit before or since.
+It was an album that was lean, sharp and snappily edited, with no wasted moments and some of the best songs that Deftones have ever recorded.
+The pick of the album for me was this ultra-short missive, where Chino Moreno hints at control and dominance amid a choppy, rolling rhythm, and just when you think it is all angular riffs, just wait for the chorus, as it suddenly soars to another level entirely, Moreno hitting melodic heights he’s not hit before or since.
 Now I think about it, that long-promised new Deftones album can’t come soon enough.

 /Allelujah!
 Don’t Bend!
 Ascend!